-To see if you’re exercising in your target heart-rate zone, stop exercising and take your pulse for ten seconds.
-Place the tips of your index, second and third fingers on the palm side of your opposite wrist or on your neck near your windpipe.
-Press lightly until you feel the pulse, then count the beats for 10 seconds while looking at a watch or clock, and multiply that number by six.
-If you are unable to take your pulse or stop exercising to do so, you can use the maximum perceived exertion method: if you can talk and exercise at the same time, you aren’t working too hard, but if you can sing and still exercise, you’re not working hard enough.
-You can also use a strap-on heart-rate monitor or a medically supervised graded exercise test to determine your heart rate.
+If you're unable to take your pulse or stop exercising to do so, you can estimate your intensity level, explains the Mayo Clinic: If you can talk and exercise at the same time, you aren't working too hard, but if you can sing and still exercise, you're not working hard enough.
+You can also use a strap-on heart-rate monitor to determine your heart rate.

-Several factors can affect your target pulse rate, including increases in air temperature and dehydration, which can cause your heart rate to increase, as can exercising at higher altitudes.
-Medications for heart disease, high blood pressure and diabetes can also affect your pulse rate; your doctor may need to adjust your target heart rate zone if you have any of these conditions.
+According to the Heart Foundation, several factors can affect your pulse rate, including air temperature, dehydration, nutritional supplements, certain over-the-counter and prescription medications, and caffeine.
+Conditions such as heart disease, diabetes and high cholesterol can also affect your pulse rate; your doctor may need to adjust your target heart-rate zone if you have any of these conditions.
 If your pulse is consistently too low or too high during exercise, consult your doctor, especially if you also experience shortness of breath, pain, dizziness or fainting.